awnt/awnt.github.io/_posts/2021-04-15-RamenRatings.md

 subtitle: "python"
 background: '/img/posts/ramen/unprepared-pasta-bunch-whole-grain-spaghetti-marble-background.jpg'
 ---
-## Description <br />

   This project is about to exploring the world of instant ramen.Based on Hans Lienesch's opinion which collected in 'The Big List' dataset.
 There are 3700 varieties of ramen (up to January 2021)  rated according to brand,taste,packaging style and country.
-His website [THE RAMEN RATER](https://www.theramenrater.com/){:target="_blank" rel="noopener"} and [youtube channel](https://www.youtube.com/channel/UCoO7I0stFzbrcLbHxZ7tOFA){:target="_blank" rel="noopener"} is so touching for the person who craving for ramens.
-Anyway,Thank you very much Hans.<br />
+His website [THE RAMEN RATER](https://www.theramenrater.com/){:target="_blank" rel="noopener"} and [youtube channel](https://www.youtube.com/channel/UCoO7I0stFzbrcLbHxZ7tOFA){:target="_blank" rel="noopener"} is so touching for the ramen-craving person.<br />

 ## Questions <br />
 - Which country and brand is the biggest in this market?